danieldortega77/CPSC479-Final-Project/README.md

 # CPSC479-Final-Project
-Working directory for working on graphics final project
+Working directory for working on graphics working final project which will work